Site Recovery Manager FAQ

 Yes. vSphere Replication is a feature of the vSphere platform.
 As such, it can be evaluated as part of the 60-day evaluation copy of vSphere.

-Your best option is likely the VMware Hands-on-Labs.
-VMware Hands-on-Labs provide an opportunity to interact with live environments and either follow the lab manual through various exercises or just try out the available products.
-There is a lab, specifically focused on Site Recovery Manager that will allow you to experience much of what Site Recovery Manager has to offer without you spending the time installing and configuring it in your own environment.
+VMware Hands-on-Labs are the best option if you don't want to or can't install SRM in your environment.
+VMware Hands-on-Labs provides an opportunity to interact with live environments and either follow the lab manual through various exercises or just try out the available products.
+There is a lab specifically focused on Site Recovery Manager that will allow you to experience much of what Site Recovery Manager has to offer without you spending the time installing and configuring it in your own environment.

 Is Site Recovery Manager available as an appliance?

 Yes.
-As of version 8.4 it is only available as a photon OS-based appliance.
+It is only available as a photon OS-based appliance.

 Can I use Site Recovery Manager with VMC on AWS?

-VMware offers VMware Site Recovery (VSR) service for VMC on AWS
+VMware offers the VMware Site Recovery (VSR) service for VMC on AWS

-Can I use Site Recovery Manager with other Hyperscalers?
+Can I use Site Recovery Manager with Hyperscalers other than AWS?

 Site Recovery Manager can be used with supported Hyperscaler SDDC service offerings.
-This requires Site Recovery Manager for Hyperscalers subscription term licenses.
+This requires Site Recovery Manager subscription term licenses.
 Please refer to the Pricing and Licensing section for more details.

 What hyperscaler clouds are currently supported by the Site Recovery Manager for Hyperscalers subscription term licenses?

-Currently, Azure VMware Solution (AVS), Google Cloud VMware Engine (GCVE), and Oracle Cloud VMware Solution (OCVS) are supported.
+Currently, Azure VMware Solution (AVS), Google Cloud VMware Engine (GCVE), Oracle Cloud VMware Solution (OCVS) and Alibaba Cloud are supported.

 We may add other hyperscaler cloud services after evaluation.
 If your company is interested in being added to this list, please contact your VMware Alliance Executive.